Welcome to Ten Days of Christmas Crafting. Today we are making Mercury Glass Christmas Lights Ornaments.

 So why do I make my own?

 I made 18 of these ornaments in less than two hours.
 Of course, this was way faster than when I made these Rose Gold Ornaments.
 It was faster because I have figured out how to make these.
 It’s so much easier the second time around!

 I really do love these ornaments.
 I strung them on some wire because that’s what Christmas lights look like when you buy them.

-I cannot believe how the light captured the colors in these ornaments.
+Can you believe how the light captured the colors in these ornaments?
 Isn’t this photo amazing?